nicolas2lee/nicolas2lee.github.io/_posts/2020-11-02-interview-data-structure.md

 ### Kruskal
 1. Sort all edges
-2. If 2 vertexes of the edge are not connected (here we use union find set to check if 2 vertexes are connected or not), then add the edge
+2. If 2 vertexes of the edge are not connected (here we use union find to check if 2 vertexes are connected or not), then add the edge
 3. Repeat 2 till there are n-1 (here n is the number of vertex) edges are added

 Example of implementation: